Achinthya-M/Internship_on_DS_AI/README.md

 -Improved analytical thinking and problem-solving skills during the brainstorming process -Prepared a roadmap for the next phase of project implementation

+# Day 27 – Linear Regression
+#vTasks Completed
+Studied the fundamentals of Linear Regression in machine learning Understood the relationship between independent variables and a continuous target variable Learned how a best-fit line is used to model relationships in data Implemented Linear Regression using Python and machine learning libraries Trained the model using sample datasets
+Used the trained model to predict values for new input data
+# Outcomes
+Developed a clear understanding of regression-based prediction models Learned how machine learning algorithms identify patterns in numerical data Gained hands-on experience building and training a Linear Regression model Improved understanding of supervised learning techniques Strengthened foundational knowledge required for advanced ML algorithms

-# Day 26 – Linear Regression
+# Day 28 – Multiple Linear Regression
 # Tasks Completed
--Studied the concept of Linear Regression for predictive modeling -Understood the relationship between independent variables and a continuous target variable -Explored the mathematical idea of the best-fit line in regression -Implemented a simple Linear Regression model using Python and machine learning libraries -Trained the model using sample dataset values
--Used the trained model to make predictions on new data
+Studied the concept of Multiple Linear Regression Learned how multiple independent variables influence a single target variable Implemented a Multiple Linear Regression model using Python Trained the model with datasets containing multiple features Used the model to make predictions based on multiple inputs
-# Outcome
+# Outcomes
--Gained a strong understanding of how Linear Regression works -Learned how machine learning models identify relationships between variables -Developed practical experience in building and training a regression model -Improved understanding of prediction techniques in supervised learning -Strengthened foundational knowledge required for advanced machine learning algorithms
+Gained a deeper understanding of regression models with multiple features Learned how multiple factors can affect prediction outcomes Improved skills in building and evaluating machine learning models Strengthened understanding of real-world predictive modeling problems Built a foundation for more advanced machine learning algorithms

 # Technologies Used
 -Python